MalayGain/Co_fight/README.md

 </div>
 <hr>

 Covid-19 has been affecting us since the last one and a half years.
 We thought it would be a good idea to come up with a web app which would provide all your requirements regarding covid in one place.
 Our Co-Fight app contains links to all the important portals like CoWin, Who and MoHFW.
-It also contains a visualisation of vaccinations , a Covid Tracker and also a vaccination visualization.
+It also contains a visualisation of vaccinations , a Covid Tracker, a Vaccination visualization.
+It also contains a self assessment page where you can check about your risk of Covid infection.

 ## Our chosen theme 👉
 ![covid-impact](./images/cov_impact.png)